97harsh/97harsh.github.io/_posts/2023-03-15-submodularity.md

 title: What is submodularity
 description: Submodularity is a term used to describe the concept of diminishing returns.
 Adding more agents will not give a proportionally high yield if you have a submodular system.
 E.g., In parallel processing, using two threads would not make the system 2x as fast, or using 10x the threads does not make the system as fast.
 type: blog
+meta_description: "Discover the concept of submodularity and how it relates to diminishing returns.
+This post explains the meaning of submodularity and provides examples of how it applies in different contexts, such as parallel processing.
+Read on to learn more about this important concept and its implications."

 tags: ["Route-Optimization"]
 ---